ivable/sentry/README.md

 # Configure
 ## DSN

-We suggest that you use a configuration cartridge to set the project specific settings.
+We suggest that you use a configuration cartridge to set the project-specific settings.
 An example cartridge can be found here: https://github.com/ivable/ivable-config